apache/trafficcontrol/README.md

 * [Subscribe to our dev list](mailto:dev-subscribe@trafficcontrol.apache.org)
 * [Search the email archives](https://lists.apache.org/list.html?dev@trafficcontrol.apache.org)
 * [Check out the wiki](https://cwiki.apache.org/confluence/display/TC/Traffic+Control+Home) for less formal documentation, design docs and roadmap discussions

+[^1]: *Documentation links point to the __latest__ which is the unreleased master branch and are neither stable nor necessarily accurate for any given supported release.*